What I do

 Silverfit is a charitable organisation promoting happier, healthier ageing through physical activity and at the same time combat social isolation.
 By combining socialising and exercising Silverfit helps older people increase their physical activity and confidence levels as well as overall enjoyment of life.

-I also write for the Evening Standard and other publications
+I also write for the Evening Standard and other publications as a freelance journalist.

 and host talks and workshops with companies and schools.
 I share lessons learnt from taking on 52 sporting challenges in 52 weeks while working in banking, as well as the benefits of team sports for your career.
 Tips and tricks are practical and give busy people actionable takeaways as well as some creative ideas for stay active alongside work.